charles-bucher/charles-bucher.github.io/README.md

 I'm 40, married with three kids (11, 10, and 1), living in Largo, Florida.

-I've been working as a delivery driver while my wife does chat support from home.
-We're living paycheck to paycheck, and I decided it was time to change that.

 About nine months ago I started teaching myself AWS and Terraform.
 No bootcamp, no degree—just AWS docs, YouTube, and a lot of late nights after the kids go to bed.

 I built the projects below to prove I can actually do this work.
 They're all real, they all run, and I'm paying for them out of my own pocket (though AWS free tier helps a lot).